wikimedia/mediawiki-selenium/README.md

 for continuous integration.

-For details on how environment configuration is loaded and used by step definitions, see the documentation for `MediawikiSelenium::Environment`.
+For details on how environment configuration is loaded and used by step definitions, see the documentation for {MediawikiSelenium::Environment}.

 ## Writing Tests